-She currently serves as a Communications and Program Assistant for the Arts Alliance, and as the Media Manager for Connecticut Summerfest.
+As an arts administrator, Catherine has served as a Program Assistant for the newly launched Detroit Harmony Initiative, a city-wide collaborative effort between the Detroit Symphony Orchestra and other arts nonprofits, schools, community organizations and city leaders.
+She has worked for non-profit arts organizations like Creative Washtenaw, Connecticut Summerfest Contemporary Music Festival, and Song of America.
 She has interned in Education and Community Engagement with the New Jersey Symphony Orchestra and University Musical Society in Ann Arbor, Michigan.
 Catherine was named a 2020 21st Century Artist Intern, a prestigious internship sponsored by the University Musical Society.
-She loves to teach piano and voice lessons, accompany musical theatre productions, and is a section leader at First Presbyterian Church in Ann Arbor.

-Catherine has been named a Grand-Prix winner of Music-Fest’s “Rising Talents” competition, for which she played in Carnegie Hall’s Weill Recital Hall in April 2018.
+Catherine has been named a Grand-Prix winner of Music-Fest’s “Rising Talents” piano competition, for which she played in Carnegie Hall’s Weill Recital Hall in April 2018.
 She is a Scholarship Recipient of the Westfield Music Club, The College Women’s Club of Westfield, and the Maplewood Men’s Glee Club.
 She was a third prize winner for Great Composer’s International Chopin Competition.
-She has attended summer intensives at the Eastman School of Music, Westminster Conservatory, and Rutgers Mason Gross School of the Arts.
-Catherine also enjoys to play and sing jazz, and to arrange and compose music.
+She has attended summer programs at the Eastman School of Music, Westminster Conservatory, and Rutgers Mason Gross School of the Arts.

-Outside of music, Catherine loves to write, run, practice yoga, knit and needlepoint, and spend time with her family and friends.
-She
+Outside of her life in music, Catherine is a die-hard Michigan fan (go Blue!), and loves to travel, write, knit and craft, and spend time with her family and loved ones.